leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will prolonged use of atropine harm my child’s eyes?
 - Is atropine dangerous?
 - What are the harmful effects of atropine?
-- What are common side effects of atropine eyedrops?
+- What are common side effects of atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
 - How common are side effects of atropine?
 - Can prolonged use of atropine cause cataracts?
 - What should I watch out for if my child is on atropine?

 ## intent: myopia-treatment_general-cornearefractive_166
-- What is the treatment regime of atropine eyedrops?
+- What is the treatment regime of atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
-- How good is atropine eyedrops
+- How good is atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}
-- How effective is atropine eyedrops
+- How effective is atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}
 - How often do I need to put atropine to control myopia
-- How effective is atropine eyedrops
+- How effective is atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}
 - What is the success rate of atropine
 - What is the treatment of atropine like?
-- How often does my child need atropine eyedrops?
+- How often does my child need atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
 - Can I put two drops of atropine into each eye for my child?
 - What are the different concentrations of atropine available?
 - What is the lowest dose for atropine treatment?